xiaolw95/NetMoss/README.md

 ### Data Preparation
 First of all, efficient markers should be selected manually from the NetMoss result by users.
 Generally, we recommend a less strict threshold for the sparse network.
-Also, a medata file contains disease or health information for each sample needs to be inculded.
+Also, a metadata file contains disease or health information for each sample needs to be inculded.
 The format should be like this:
 |  sample_id |   type  | study |
 |  ------  | -----  | -----  |
 |  SRRXXXXX  | disease | study1 |